neptune-ai/docs/docs/learn-about-neptune/faq.rst

 ----

-Q: What is the number of experiments or notebooks limit?
+Q: What is the number of experiments or Notebooks limit?
 --------------------------------------------------------
 There are no limits.
-You can have as many experiments and notebooks as you wish.
+You can have as many experiments and Notebooks as you wish.